 Most of the funniest Captain America: Civil War scenes are given to the actors who have provided plenty of comedy relief in the past, namely Anthony Mackie, as Falcon, and Paul Rudd, as Ant-Man.
 Jeremy Renner’s dry wit comes into play a few times, as well.

-Captain America: Civil War is available on digital on September 2, 2016 (visit iTunes), and on DVD on September 13, 2016 (visit Amazon).
 Meanwhile, best friends are fighting best friends, which allows for some badly needed levity.
 Let’s take a look at the funniest Captain America: Civil War scenes.

 #1 Who, Me?